ApoXalvation/katacoda-scenarios/sharding/step2.md

-We will need nfs server for persistent volume claims for our shards, so let's configure one on host2
+We need nfs server for persistent volume claims for our shards, so let's configure one on host2

 ## Task
 Update and install nfs-kernel-server on host2:<br>